Updated: Jan 4

 3. Take 30-60 minutes of uncommitted time to yourself daily

 Uncommitted time means time spent focusing on nothing but relaxation - not cooking dinner, not washing clothes, not scrolling through Facebook.
 The goal is to unplug and unwind.
-Although some people categorize TV or Facebook as means of relaxation, they can actually promote stress based on the content and blue light exposure (Figueiro and Rea, 2010).
+Although some people categorize TV or Facebook as a means of relaxation, they can promote stress based on the content and blue light exposure (Figueiro and Rea, 2010).

 Taking time to unplug allows us to rest and has been proven to reduce anxiety, depression, and stress.
 Simply sit still and empty thoughts and worry from your mind.
 Pick up your favorite book and read a chapter.
 Grab your journal and write down anything that you need to let go of for the day.
 These are all great ways to unwind.

 Self-care comes in many different shapes and sizes.
 It all comes back down to taking the time to promote wellness and better yourself as a person.
 The constant pressure of everyday crunch time leaves us forgetting that nourishment and downtime are essential elements that allow us to function at high speed more efficiently.
 Take time for yourself, plan your meals, and stay hydrated.
 These three tips will support anyone in their journey to wellness.